EDUMATH: Generating Standards-aligned Educational Math Word Problems: Evaluating EDUMATH Models

 \paragraph{Performance by Math Topic} Although there are 38 math standard combinations, they can be grouped into combinations of one or more of 8 math topics: addition/subtraction, multiplication/division, fractions, decimals, perimeter/area/volume, patterns, elapsed time, and measurement conversion.
 Exploring MaC rates by topic can highlight the topics each model struggles with and succeeds at.
 Table \ref{tab:errors_by_topic_EDUMATH} shows this comparison, while Appendix \ref{error_analysis} shows further analysis of common error types for each model.
 EDUMATH 12B performs best at time problems and struggles the most with fraction problems, while EDUMATH 30B performs best at conversion problems and struggles the most with multiplication/division problems.
-EDUMATH 12B and the Gemma models have larger gaps in performance between the topic they perform best and worse at than the other models.
 EDUMATH 30B is the only model for which performance on each topic is above 90\%, further highlighting its SOTA performance.